FelixHauser/Workbee-Freecad-Smart-Postprocessor/README.md

   - **One file per operation** — every operation gets its own file.
   - **Grouped by consecutive same tool** — consecutive operations sharing a Tool Controller are merged into one file; the file boundary falls wherever the Tool Controller actually changes.
 - **Every exported file is standalone-runnable.** Each file gets its own `T<number>` + `M3`/`M4 S<speed>` + a short spin-up wait injected into its preamble, resolved from that file's actual Tool Controller — not dependent on FreeCAD's "first use in the job" logic, which otherwise leaves later operations with no tool/spindle setup at all if exported on their own.
+- **Operations you've already switched off (Active = No) are never included in any export.** If you deliberately disabled an operation before running the macro, it stays excluded from every file — it is never temporarily turned on to satisfy a group, then switched back off.
 - Correctly handles **Path Dressups** (Ramp Entry, etc.) for both tool-controller resolution and Active-toggling, since Dressups don't expose these properties directly and need to be resolved through the operation they wrap.
 - No FreeCAD save-dialog or G-code preview popup interrupts the batch — files are written straight to a folder you configure once.
 - Dialog settings (tool override, spindle text, end-of-job choice, export mode) are **remembered between runs and across FreeCAD restarts**.